auremoser/mozsci/log/worklog.md

 * booked travel to berlin, booked travel to Hive Buzz Chicago
 * emailed a host of round 2 invitees
 * emailed a few rsvp'ers their travel info
+* meeting with Chris to go over mofo strategy

 * make gh-pages for a project "gallery"
 * add Event for mixer etherpad to event: